 In a nutshell, kustomizations let you create specific Kubernetes deployments while leaving the original manifests untouched.
 You drop a kustomization.yaml file next to your Kubernetes YAML files and it defines new behavior to be performed during deployment.

-Please review the video Kustomize: Deploy Your App with Template Free YAML (30min).### Before You Begin
+Review the video Kustomize: Deploy Your App with Template Free YAML (30min) for more information.

 - Harness supports Kustomize and Kustomize Patches for Rolling, Canary, Blue Green strategies, and the Kubernetes Apply and Delete steps.

 - Kustomize manifests and patches do not support the custom remote manifest feature.

 - Harness does not use Kustomize for rollback.
 Harness renders the templates using Kustomize and then passes them onto kubectl.
 A rollback works exactly as it does for native Kubernetes.

 - You cannot use Harness variables in the base manifest or kustomization.yaml.
 You can only use Harness variables in kustomize patches you add in Kustomize Patches Manifest Details.

 - Kustomize binary versions: